15 Foods I Would Stock For Sure

 Eggs that are purchased fresh don’t need to be refrigerated like the ones you pick up at the grocery store and they last for much longer too.
 In case you missed my post on eggs: How Fresh Eggs are Different From Store Bought Ones or this one: What You Need to Know About Farm Fresh Eggs

 Some people raise chickens to ensure that they are provided with this delicious and nutritious food if an emergency were to ever happen.
+If you have a farmer’s market close by you may want to check there for the availability of fresh eggs.

 2. Canned or Dried Beans